Essential Exercises for Hyrox Competitors

 Scapular Push-Ups

-In a push-up position, keep arms straight and move the shoulder blades together and apart.
+In a push-up position, keep your arms straight and move your shoulder blades together and apart.
 This strengthens the muscles that stabilize the shoulder blades.

 Face Pulls

-Using a resistance band or cable, pull towards the face with elbows high to strengthen the rear deltoids and upper back.
+Using a resistance band or cable, pull towards your face with elbows high to strengthen the rear deltoids and upper back.

 Thoracic Spine Extensions

-Use a foam roller placed horizontally under the upper back to improve thoracic mobility, which supports shoulder movement.
+Use a foam roller placed horizontally under your upper back to improve thoracic mobility, which supports shoulder movement.

 Strong, mobile shoulders reduce the risk of impingement and rotator cuff injuries during repetitive overhead work.